Quantum Entanglement: Physics at its “Spookiest?”

 © Kabeer Hans, 2024

-In contrast, quantum theory explains this 50% result perfectly.
+In contrast, quantum theory explains this 50%-50% result perfectly.
 This is seen as the following is considered:

-Take that photon A is measured as ‘spin up’ in the upright detector orientation, meaning that photon B will always be ‘spin down’ in the upright orientation, but not always in the 120º and 240º orientations.
+Take that photon A is measured as ‘spin up’ in the upright detector orientation, meaning that photon B will now always be ‘spin down’ in the upright orientation, but not always ‘spin down’ in the 120º and 240º orientations.
 This is because particle B, which is now always ‘spin down’ if measured upright, flips the relative orientation of the 120º and 240º detectors.
-Instead of being 120º away from the photon’s polarisation either side, given that photon B has now effectively ‘flipped’ the orientations, the detectors measure at 60º away from the photon’s polarisation either side.
+Instead of being 120º away from the photon’s polarisation either side, given that photon B has now effectively ‘flipped’ the orientations, the detectors measure at 60º away from the photon’s polarisation on either side.

 As a result, instead of having a 1/4 chance of being ‘spin up’ as was seen in the 120º and 240º orientations, photon B now has a 3/4 chance of being ‘spin up’ in the 60º and 300º orientations.
 Given that these two orientations are used 2/3 of the time, the total probability that photon B will be ‘spin up’ and will not display opposite spin to photon A is 3/4 x 2/3 which is 1/2, precisely matching the experimental results of Bell tests.